-ABSENCES-APPROVED/EXCUSED
+APPROVED / EXCUSED ABSENCES

-Absences will be excused upon proper verification when due to illness, medical or dental appointments, court appearances, or recognized religious observances.
+Absences will be excused upon proper verification when due to illness, medical or dental appointments, funeral service for immediate family (1 day in state, 3 days out of state), jury duty, or upon advanced written consent by parent / guardian and approval by the Principal or designee for appearance in court, recognized religious observances or religious retreats.
 Parents are asked to call the school at (714) 626-3822/3835 on the day of a legitimate student absence and provide a written excuse upon the student's return to school.
-If a student who is eighteen years would like to clear his/her own absences, written parent/guardian consent must be submitted.
-Upon review, the school may allow the student to clear his/her own absences.
-The school may require doctor's notes for absences in excess of 3 consecutive days.
-The school may also require doctor's notes if a student has excessive absences for illness.
+If a student who is eighteen years old would like to clear his/her own absences, the parent/guardian must submit a FUHS parent consent form.
+Upon review, the school may allow the student to clear his/her own absences if the student.
+The school may require doctor's notes for absences in excess of 4 consecutive days.
+The school will require doctor's note for any further absences if a student exceeds 14 absences in the school year for illness.